tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

   needed to be added.

 **min_delegation_amt**
   A minimum delegation amount can be set here.
 If this value is set to 10, 10 XTZ are required as minimum.
+It is important to define what happens to the rewards of excluded delegates that are below the minimum delegation balance in rules_map.

+**reactivate_zeroed**
+  True/False - If True, an account to be paid found with a 0 balance will be reactivated, incurring the necessary burn fee and storage, and rewards will be sent.
+If False, any account with a 0 balance will be skipped payment.
+This will be noted in the CSV report.

 **delegator_pays_xfer_fee**
   Default value is true.
 If set to false, the transfer fee for each payment is paid by the delegate.
 Otherwise, the transfer fee is deducted from the delegator reward.

+**delegator_pays_ra_fee**
+  True/False - Functions just like delegator_pays_xfer_fee, except refers
+  to the burn/reactivation fee.
+If True, the burn fee is subtracted from the reward payment (ie: delegate pays).
+  If False, burn fee is paid for by baker.
+If reactivate_zeroed: True and delegator_pays_ra_fee: True but the reward is smaller than the burn fee, their rewards will be ignored and will simply remain at the bakers address.

 **rules_map**
   The rules_map is needed to redirect payments.
-Constants are TOF = To Founders Balance, TOB = To Bakers Balance and mindelegation.
+Constant source (left side) is mindelegation.
+Constants destinations (right side) are TOF = to founders balance, TOB = to bakers balance and TOE = to everyone.

   Example:
-  rule_map:
+  rules_map:
   PKH: TOF (redirects payment from PKH to TOF)
   PHK: TOB (payment will be kept in the baking_address)
   PKH: PKH (redirects payment from PKH to PKH)
-  mindelegation: TOB (mindelegation will be kept in the baking_address)
+  mindelegation: TOE (mindelegation will be shared with everyone)